Why Peer Services?

 welfare cases involving SUD.
 Families participating in BFF attend bi-weekly court.

-Home Community Based Services (HCBS):
+Home Community Based Services (HCBS)

 CRPA’s provide clinic and community-based peer